yorickpeterse/oga/README.md

 (without using a SAX API).
 It's also again a C extension making debugging more of a pain (at least for me).

-I just want an HTML parser that I can rely on stability wise and that is written in Ruby so I can actually debug it.
+I just want an XML/HTML parser that I can rely on stability wise and that is written in Ruby so I can actually debug it.
 In theory it should also make it easier for other Ruby developers to contribute.